ckan/ckan/doc/theming/templates.rst

    templates might be a security risk.

-   If you've added your own custom options to your config file, these will not be available in :py:data:`app_globals`.
+   If you've added your own custom options to your config file, these will not be available in :py:data:`app_globals` automatically.

-   .. todo:: Insert cross-ref to custom config options section.
+   See :ref:`accessing custom config settings from templates`.

 .. note::